Batwoman: Elegy: Publication history

 According to series writer Greg Rucka, DC Comics had intended to do either a Batwoman ongoing or mini-series prior to the release of the year-long 52.
-After the release of a much publicized article in The New York Times about the character, mainstream attention dictated to DC that the character should be exploited as soon as possible in the 52 mini-series.
+On May 28, 2006, weeks after the debut of 52, The New York Times published an article "Straight (and Not) Out of the Comics," which examined DC Comic's latest effort "to introduce heroes who are not cut from the usual straight white male supercloth."
+A key part of that effort, reported journalist George Gene Gustines, was "Batwoman, a lesbian socialite by night and a crime fighter by later in the night."

 By 52's conclusion, DC made it clear to the talent involved that the character should appear in her own book at some point.
 Rucka ended up landing the writing assignment, having written most of the Batwoman material in 52.
 Around the time of the One Year Later event, the then-editor on the Batman titles, Peter Tomasi, first said that artist J.H.
 Williams III and Rucka would be the best team to take on the title.
 After Tomasi left his position as editor, Williams and Rucka began seriously discussing where to take the story.
 Rucka said that he "had been doing a whole lot of pre-work on it, writing up a concept bible and things like that.
 Jim sat down and looked at the designs that had already been done in her prior appearances, brought up some of his design and aesthetic concerns, and then went on to do redesigns.
 At which point I was writing scripts."

 The title was announced in February 2008, although production conflicts continued to loom.
 Rucka described the title as, "the worst kept secret in comics for about two years."
 DCU Executive Editor Dan DiDio remained adamant about the title being published.
 Rucka said of DiDio's involvement, "He has positively backed this thing from the start, and the number of hits he's taken on this, we've lost count."
 When the Battle for the Cowl story was published, DC editorial reasoned that the climate of stories without Bruce Wayne was the most logical place to release it.
-Rucka described, "With Bruce gone, this was the time, and the suggestion was to put it in Detective.
+As Rucka described it, "[w]ith Bruce gone, this was the time, and the suggestion was to put it in Detective.
 And there was precedent for it, so we figured that's great – we'll do that."

-Plot summary
+Premise

 Batwoman battles a madwoman known only as Alice, inspired by Alice in Wonderland, who sees her life as a fairy tale and everyone around her as expendable.
 Batwoman must stop Alice from unleashing a toxic death cloud over all of Gotham City — but Alice has more up her sleeve than just poison, and Batwoman's life will never be the same.